 Do I have any other rights to accommodation under state or federal law?

-One option for finding a lawyer is to contact the Legal Network for Gender Equity, administered by the National Women’s Law Center Fund.
-The Legal Network is made up of attorneys who litigate sex discrimination matters, including pregnancy discrimination matters.
-If you contact the Network, you will be connected to three lawyers in the Legal Network for Gender Equity who practice in your area.
-Lawyers in the Legal Network agree to do a free initial meeting with people coming to them through the Legal Network.
-Some of these lawyers also offer lower rates or free assistance, and some work on contingency, meaning they will only get paid if you win your case, but others require payment after the first meeting.
+One option for finding a lawyer is to contact the Legal Network for Gender Equity at the National Women’s Law Center Fund.
+The Legal Network is made up of attorneys who litigate sex discrimination matters, including pregnancy discrimination.
+Eligible individuals who contact the Legal Network are connected with attorneys who agree to provide them with a free consultation.
+Some lawyers in the Legal Network may offer lower rates or free assistance, and others may work on a contingency basis (meaning they will only get paid if you win), but others will require payment after the initial consultation.

-To contact the Legal Network for Gender Equity, fill out an online intake form here: https://nwlc.org/legal-assistance or call us at: 202-319-3053.
+To contact the Legal Network for Gender Equity, fill out an online intake form here: nwlc.org/legal-assistance, or call us at 202-319-3053.